Atlantic City man charged with stabbing landlord after lighting fireworks in rooming house

 ATLANTIC CITY — A city man was arrested Monday after police said he stabbed his landlord during a fight about him setting off fireworks inside a beach block rooming house.

-About 3:10 p.m., Officers Brendan Andros and Maria Borsani responded to the rooming house in the beach block of Ocean Avenue for a report of a man stabbed, according to a news release from the city police department.
-They found a 63-year-old city man, who was also the landlord of the building, with multiple stab wounds.
+About 3:10 p.m., Officers Brendan Andros and Maria Borsani responded to the rooming house on Ocean Avenue for a report of a man stabbed, police said in a news release.
+They found a 63-year-old city man, the landlord, with multiple stab wounds.

+Police did not identify the victim but said he was taken to AtlantiCare Regional Medical Center, City Campus.

 MAYS LANDING — A New York woman charged with running a brothel in Egg Harbor Township is sch…

-The man had confronted Rymarz after he was told that he was lighting off fireworks inside the building, police said.
+The landlord had confronted Rymarz after he was told Rymarz was lighting off fireworks inside the building, police said.
 Rymarz got agitated and stabbed him.

-ATLANTIC CITY — A city woman was arrested Monday in Pensacola, Florida, for her role in an a…

-Rymarz, 42, was charged with aggravated assault, unlawful possession of a weapon and possession of a weapon for an unlawful purpose and was remanded to the Atlantic County jail.
+Rymarz, 42, was charged with aggravated assault, unlawful possession of a weapon and possession of a weapon for an unlawful purpose and was taken to the Atlantic County jail.

 Welcome to the discussion.